cruxx/OW2/README.md

 - Utilities -> oww (M)

-6)  `time make V=s > build.log 2>errors.log`  *it will create also build log and errors log in corresponding files*
+6)  `time make V=s > build.log 2>errors.log`  *it will create also build log and errors log in corresponding files* If build process aborts with error (of course not related with unavailable downloads) - some time it helps full rebuild: `make dirclean`